Fuzzy Matching Algorithms Explained

 Standard lookup operations like VLOOKUP or exact-match joins fail when faced with these variations.
 Fuzzy matching fills that gap by scoring the similarity between every candidate pair and surfacing entries that are likely the same.
 This lets you consolidate data on consistent, repeatable criteria rather than relying on manual spot-checking.

 The business impact is tangible.
 A CRM with duplicated contacts sends the same marketing email twice, inflating costs and annoying prospects.
-A product catalog with mismatched supplier entries creates stock discrepancies that ripple through procurement and sales.
+A product catalogue with mismatched supplier entries creates stock discrepancies that ripple through procurement and sales.
 Fuzzy matching addresses these issues at the source, before bad data propagates into downstream systems.

 Capabilities of Fuzzy Matching Software